 Uncovering STEM women’s contributions to Canada’s space industry

-Athabasca University DBA alumna Dr. Stefanie Ruel has first-hand experience with systemic gender-based discrimination in the Canadian space industry.
+Athabasca University DBA alum Dr. Stefanie Ruel has first-hand experience with systemic gender-based discrimination in the Canadian space industry.
 Now, her academic research is helping uncover the stories of science, technology, engineering, and mathematics (STEM) women who made important contributions to some of Canada’s most important space missions.

 In my position as a lecturer in organizational behaviour with the Department of People and Organizations at The Open University in Milton Keynes, U.K., one of the projects I continue to work on with my Canadian colleagues is finding and retelling the stories of women who made contributions to the Canadian Alouette I and II satellite missions.

 These missions, started after the successful launch of Sputnik in 1957, marked Canada as the third spacefaring nation after the Russians and the Americans.
 To date, the focus has been on the 100 men who made contributions to these missions while neglecting the presence and contributions of over 120 women.

 Phyllis Timleck, First Woman Technician

 Timleck was hired straight out of high school to work as the first woman technician at the Canadian Defence Research Telecommunications Establishment.
 She always had an interest in research during her time in school, and was able to translate this interest into a position that went from generating statistics on ground-reflected echoes from Alouette 1 and 2 to helping in the investigation of sunspot cycles.
 She worked with Dr. John H. Chapman, commonly recognized as the father of the Canadian space industry, and Dr. Leroy Nelms, a world-recognized Cambridge-trained physicist who was instrumental in various Canadian-based satellite missions.